 How to Protect Yourself

-It is a good idea to check your own credit report at least once a year, not just before obtaining a loan.
-Old accounts you may have forgotten about may be left open and used by fraudulent individuals.
-It is also possible to correct errors you uncover on your credit history.
+Check your credit report at least once a year, not just before obtaining a loan.
+Fraudsters can gain access to your report and use old accounts that you’ve left open and unmonitored.
+This yearly check also gives you the chance to uncover and correct errors in your credit history.

 Personal identity privacy is a major concern that Lake City Bank takes very seriously.
 When you call our One Call Center, our representatives will confirm your identity and account authorization before giving you any information.

 Our employees can’t access any customer password information.
 When you call our One Call Center to reset your password, our representatives issue you a temporary password to use, and then you need to change your password immediately after logging in.

 Our One Call Center can help you monitor your accounts for suspicious activity.
 If you think someone has stolen your identity, contact the One Call Center at (888) 522-2265, then report it to all three major credit bureaus as well.